rahulvenugopal/haveyoumetrahul/public/about/index.md

 I am a `Cognitive Scientist` at the Centre for Consciousness Studies, NIMHANS, and an engineer-turned-neuroscientist.
 I enjoy continuous learning in general, reading, good food, and traveling occasionally to observe the changes in the world.
 Recently, I have developed an interest in physical fitness and breath work.
+I am fortunate to be in a position where what I do every day is what I love!

 I am establishing a research niche around **Sense of Self**, exploring how it emerges with a rich phenomenology and how it fragments in various states